carpentries/instructor-training/_extras/guide.md

 > ## Anelda van der Walt
 >
 > The most attractive advantage of being part of the Software Carpentry community is exactly that: the community.
-> I have been actively involved in Software Carpentry since the end of 2014 as a learner, helper, organiser, and instructor at several workshops.
+> I have been actively involved in Software Carpentry since the end of 2014 as a learner, helper, organizer, and instructor at several workshops.
 > Over the last 18 months I never felt isolated from the international Software Carpentry movement
 > despite being on a different continent from most of the activity.
 > Our South African initiatives have been supported every step of the way
-> by the organisation's leadership and the wonderful people who volunteer as instructors.
+> by the organization's leadership and the wonderful people who volunteer as instructors.
 >
 > I believe the Software Carpentry model is extremely well-suited to building capacity in low and middle income countries.
 > I have heard wonderful testimonials from many people who've been learners in Software Carpentry workshops in South Africa